The All American pressure canner is a top-of-the-line canner. You can’t go wrong buying any of the models available.

 941 – 41.5qt Canner – Holds 32 pints, 19 quarts

-All American Canners are a little harder to find than other brands.
-Here is a link to purchase at Amazon...
+All American pressure canners are a little harder to find than other brands.
+Here is a link to purchase at Amazon…

-(affiliate link, if you purchase through this link I do get a small commision)
+(Affiliate link: If you purchase through this link, I do get a small commission.)

 Consider how much you need to can.
 Do you have a large family and want to get a lot in the pantry?
 Or is it just 2 of you and you simply don’t need as much?